devmistryy/taskmanager/README.md

 3. Deleting a Task:
    - Tap the "×" button next to any task
    - The task will be removed from the list

-## Notes

-- This is a frontend-only application using local state management
-- Tasks are not persisted between app restarts
-- The app uses native React Native components for optimal performance